-When you call the Housing and Residential Lie Facilities Office, we will give you a work order number for each request for service that you give us.
-This number can be used later to check on the status of your requests.
+When you call the Housing and Residential Life Facilities Office, we will give you a work order number for each request for service that you give us.
+This number can be used later to check on the status of your request.

-Things to Consider
+Things to Consider:

-1) Please tell your roommate (s) and/or suitemate(s) about your call.
-This will eliminate duplicate calls for the same problem.

-- 2) Only one call is necessary to report a problem.
+- Please inform your roommate(s) and/or suitemate(s), of your call to the Maintenance Request Line.
+This will eliminate duplicate calls for the same problem. - Only one call or FAX is necessary to report a problem.
 Repeated reports for the same problem will only overload and slow down the system for responding to problems.
 All calls are recorded by the Caller Identification System.
-Please be considerate of the attendant receiving the call. - 3) If you are calling to report a problem in a common area (i.e., kitchen, lounge, or bathroom), please leave your own name and room number in the event that maintenance worker has a question that needs to be addressed. - 4) Due to the number of calls processed through the Housing and Residential Life Facilities office, attendants will not always be able to return calls concerning the status of work.
+Please be considerate of the attendant receiving the call. - 3) If you are calling to report a problem in a common area (i.e., kitchen, lounge, or bathroom), please leave your own name and room number in the event the maintenance worker has a question that needs to be addressed. - 4) Due to the number of calls processed through the Housing and Residential Life Facilities Services office, attendants will not always be able to return calls concerning the status of work.
 Therefore, it is critical to leave a clear and accurate message so that we may follow up without having to place a return call.